Credential Stuffing: What it is and How to Stop it

 A company can suggest that its customers use unique passwords, but it can't force them to do so.
 Some applications will check a submitted password against a database of known compromised passwords before accepting it.
 However, this isn't foolproof because the user could be reusing a password from a service that hasn't yet been compromised.

-Most businesses try to prevent credential stuffing attacks by adding more security features to logins including multifactor authentication (MFA) and/or traditional CAPTCHA challenges.
+Many businesses try to prevent password stuffing attacks by adding more cybersecurity features to logins, including multi-factor authentication (MFA) and/or traditional CAPTCHA challenges.
 But these also have limitations.
-MFA can be compromised by Man in the Middle Attacks, and traditional CAPTCHAs are ineffective; bots can maneuver around these tests, forcing web owners to up their security, which can lead to the blocking of good traffic and a decrease in overall web traffic and revenue.
+MFA can be compromised by Man in the Middle Attacks, and traditional CAPTCHAs are ineffective.
+Bots can maneuver around these tests, forcing security teams to up their protection measures, which can lead to the blocking of good traffic and a decrease in overall web traffic and revenue.

 Other forms of prevention include: